How We Sent an AWS Snowcone into Orbit

 After the Snowcone was up and running, the collective team did some initial testing and encountered a few issues.
 For example, the photos were stored on the NAS with upper-case extensions but the code on the Snowcone was looking for lower-case.
 Fortunately, the Earth-based team was able to connect to the device via SSH in order to do some remote diagnosis and reconfiguration.

 An updated ML model became available during the mission.
-The team was able to upload a largish (30 GB) AMI to the Snowcone and put the model into production with ease.
+The team was able to upload a largish (7 GB) model to the Snowcone and put it into production with ease.

 The Snowcone remains aboard the ISS, and is available for other experiments through the end of 2022.
 If you are a researcher, student, or part of an organization that is interested in performing experiments that involve processing data remotely on the ISS, you can express your interest at Snowcone-Inquiry@axiomspace.com.
 One interesting use case should be of interest to medical researchers.
 Many of the medical measurements and experiments conducted on the ISS generate data that must currently be downloaded to Earth for processing and analysis.
 Taking care of these steps while in orbit could reduce the end-to-end time for downloading and analysis from 20 hours to just 20 minutes, creating the potential for a 60-fold increase in the number of possible experiments.